0Wolfire/gladius-network-gateway/README.md

 $ docker run -it -v $(pwd)/gladius:/root/.gladius -p 7947:7947 -p 3001:3001 \
     gladiusio/network-gateway:latest
 ```
-* Runs the container mapping the local `./gladius` folder in this directory to the Docker containe
+* Runs the container mapping the local `./gladius` folder in this directory to the Docker container
 * Sets both used ports to the relevant machine ports

 ## Build from source